NotArchiveData/ExpenseTracker/README.md

 - going into negatives is illegal?

 UI
-- + and - buttons are weird
+- + and - buttons are weird STILL BRO FIX IT
 - text limit for entries
 - when there are lots of entries, the gap between the end and the buttons is too little
 - when the entry list goes out of the box, make a cool fade or something visual rather than just abruptly cutting it off